retospect/phagetrix/README.md

 the digits indicating its position, and the AA options that should be generated for that position.
 The AA options are concatenated together with no spaces.
-Phagerix will generate the best degenerate codon for each position.
+Phagetrix will generate the best degenerate codon for each position.

 Example: